balderdashy/sails-docs/concepts/Testing/Testing.md

   },
  // More config
 ```
-The `*` is a wildcard used to match any file inside the `unit` forlder that ends in `.test.js` so you can perfectly modify it to search for `*.spec.js` if it suits you.
+The `*` is a wildcard used to match any file inside the `unit` folder that ends in `.test.js` so if it suits you you can perfectly modify it to search for `*.spec.js` instead.
 In the same way you can use wildcards for your folders by using two `*` instead of one.

 ## Code coverage